All devices

 We team up, then switch sides like a record changer

-Uncle Jerry identifies this as a simile and calls it his favorite comparative in the piece: 'It's great simile.
+Uncle Jerry identifies this as a simile and calls it his favourite comparative in the piece: 'It's great simile.
 I mean, I really thought that was...
-That may be my favorite simile, my favorite comparative in the piece.'
+That may be my favourite simile, my favourite comparative in the piece.'
 He also notes the queer theory implications of 'switching sides like a record.'

 The record changer simile captures the fluidity of identity and allegiance central to the new romantic movement, the freedom to flip between sides, styles, and expressions without commitment to one fixed identity.